lcnetdev/bfe/README.md

-In addition to all the good people who have worked on [JQuery], [Lo-Dash], Twitter's [Bootstrap], Twitter's [typeahead.js], [require.js], [dryice], and more, all of whom made this simpler, special recognition needs to go to the fine individuals who have worked on [Ajax.org's Ace editor][ace] and the team of developers at [Zepheira].
+In addition to all the good people who have worked on [JQuery], [Lo-Dash], Twitter's [Bootstrap], Twitter's [typeahead.js], [require.js], [dryice], and more, all of whom made this simpler, special recognition needs to go to the developers who have worked on [Ajax.org's Ace editor][ace] and the fine individuals at [Zepheira].

-Using `require.js`, `Ace`'s developers figured out a great way to bundle their code into a single distributable.  `Ace`'s methods were studied and emulated, and when that wasn't enough, their code was ported (with credit, of course, and only in support of building the package with `dryice`).
+Using `require.js`, `Ace`'s developers figured out a great way to bundle their code into a single distributable.  `Ace`'s methods were studied and emulated, and when that wasn't enough, their code was ported (with credit, of course, and those snippets were ported only in support of building the package with `dryice`).
 The `Ace`'s devs also just have a really smart way of approaching this type of javascript project.

-In late 2013, and demo-ed at the American Library Association's Midwinter Conference, Zepheira developed a prototype BIBFRAME Editor.
+In late 2013, and demoed at the American Library Association's Midwinter Conference, Zepheira developed a prototype BIBFRAME Editor.
 Although that project never moved beyond an experimental phase, Zepheira's work was nevertheless extremely influential, especially with respect to `bfe`'s UI design.
 (None of the code in `bfe` was ported